 There's quite a few differences between a compote and a coulis.
 This main difference is that a compote is fresh or frozen fruit that's cooked down with citrus and sugar while a coulis is a sweetened, strained fruit puree.
 It really comes down to the texture, a compote will have the raspberry seeds and be chunkier, while a coulis is seedless and more of a smooth sauce.

-- Substitute lemon or lime juice for the orange juice
+- Substitute the orange juice with lemon or lime juice

-- A ½ teaspoon of vanilla extract would make a great addition
+- Add ½ teaspoon of vanilla extract to add more flavor

-Did you make this easy raspberry compote recipe?
+Did you make this easy raspberry compote?
 If you did, I would greatly appreciate you leaving a comment and star rating down below.
 Additionally, you can also follow me on Instagram @coleinthekitchen and tag me if you make this or any other of my healthy recipes.Print